dendriel/npc-data-manager-storage/README.md

 Also, the credentials must have read/write (AmazonS3FullAccess) access to S3 in order to the service manage the resources.

+### Storage Bucket

+S3 buckets must be unique globally even across accounts.
+So it is probably a good idea to set a custom s3 bucket name via environment var:
+- STORAGE_BUCKET_NAME=storage-somerandomsuffix

 ## Service Credentials